The first sessions of 2026

 CISO of Bitvavo

-Laying Security Foundations That Scale
+Keynote: Laying Security Foundations That Scale

-Sheetal Joseph, CISO of Bitvavo
+Sheetal Joseph, CISO of P2P.org and Former CISO of Bitvavo

 Building a security program whether from zero in a lean startup or rebooting one in a mature organization is as much about context as it is about controls.
 There’s no one-size-fits-all blueprint, but there is a repeatable framework that adapts to your organization’s size, risk profile, and growth trajectory.